From Detection Dog Training

 Fred has also been called upon to judge many different detection dog competitions ranging from the World Police and Fire games in Vancouver, Canada to judging at the 2014 National Association of Canine Scent Work (NACSW®) National Invitational K9 Nose work® trials in Santa Rosa California.

 In 2004 Fred retired from police work and closed his kennel / police training facility.
-Fred turned the business over to a much respected employee and contracts with her to teach canine handler classes to police officers.
-Over the 20 years that Fred operated his commercial training facility he trained several hundred police canines and their handlers, though training courses, seminars and workshops.
+Fred turned the business over to a much respected employee and contracted with her to teach canine handler classes to police officers.
+Over the 20 years that Fred operated his commercial training facility, he trained several hundred police canines and their handlers, though training courses, seminars and workshops.

 In 2005 Fred was selected to be a member of the Scientific Working Group on Dog and Orthogonal Factors (SWGDOG. org).
 One of 55 national and international scientists, trainers and practitioners, developing public safety detection dog best practices.
 That work continued for over 7 years.
-Recently in 2014, Fred was again selected to continue the work of SWGDOG by being accepted as part of a 20 member subcommittee of the OSAC (Organization of Scientific Action Committee) which is part of the US National Institute of Standards and Training (NIST) and governed by the US Department of Commerce.
+Recently in 2014, Fred was again selected to continue the work of SWGDOG by being accepted as part of a 20 member subcommittee of the OSAC (Organization of Scientific Action Committee).
+Fred continues to be a member as of 2021.

 K9 Nose work®

-In 2012 Fred was introduced to the sport of K9 Nose work® by founder Ron Gaunt.
+In 2012 Fred was introduced to the sport of K9 Nose work® by founder and friend Ron Gaunt.
 While cautious at first, Fred was overwhelmed and inspired by the passion, dedication and camaraderie displayed by the K9 Nose work® handlers and their instructors.
-He was soon involved as a Certified K9 Nose work® Instructor (CNWI®) teaching detection classes, seminars and workshops throughout the United States.
+He was soon recognized as a Certified K9 Nose work® Instructor (CNWI®) and began teaching detection classes, seminars and workshops throughout the United States.
 Fred’s involvement with Nose work students and their dogs has become such an influence on him that his seminars and workshops are scheduled several months in advance.
 Fred is excited about conducting Nose work seminars in Australia and working with Marion Brand, CNWI of K9 Nose Time, to further cement the foundation of K9 Nose Work®.
 Fred is an expat Aussie having been raised in Perth, WA. during his younger years.
-Fred frequently visits WA to see his family and now with K9 Nose work® training and trialing available here, he will happily have to increase the frequency of his visits.

 Fred in action at a Canine Scent Detection Seminar in Australia.